On the rates of convergence for learning with convolutional neural networks: Convolutional neural networks

 Let us first define convolutional neural networks used in this paper.
 Let $\Bw =(w_1,\dots,w_s)^\intercal \in \bR^s$ be a filter with filter size $s\in [d]$.
 We define the convolution matrix $T_\Bw$ on $\bR^d$ by

 This convolution matrix corresponds to the one-sided padding and stride-one convolution by the filter $\Bw$.
-It is essentially the same as the convolution used in \citep{oono2019approximation} (up to a matrix transpose).
-But it is different from the convolution matrix used in \citep{zhou2020theory,zhou2020universality,fang2020theory,mao2021theory,feng2021generalization,yang2024optimal}, which is of dimension $(d+s)\times d$, rather than $d\times d$.
-So, in their setting, the network width increases after every application of the convolution, while the network width remains the same in our setting.
+It is essentially the same as the convolution used in \cite{oono2019approximation} (up to a matrix transpose).
+But it is different from the convolution matrix used in \cite{zhou2020theory,zhou2020universality,fang2020theory,mao2021theory,feng2021generalization,yang2024optimal}, which is of dimension $(d+s)\times d$, rather than $d\times d$.
+So, in their setting, the network width increases after every application of the convolution with only one channel, while the network width remains the same with more channels in our setting.
 We define convolutional layers as follows.
 Let $s, J, J' \in \bN$ be a filter size, input channel size, and output channel size.
 For a filter $\Bw = (w_{i,j',j})_{i\in [s],j'\in [J'],j\in [J]} \in \bR^{s\times J'\times J}$ and a bias vector $\Bb = (b_1,\dots, b_{J'})^\intercal\in \bR^{J'}$, we define the convolutional layer as an operator $\Conv_{\Bw,\Bb}: \bR^{d\times J} \to \bR^{d\times J'}$ by